-Once a destination is selected, we focus on our upcoming time there.
+Once a destination is selected and your season pass is purchased, we focus on our upcoming time there.
 We contemplate what runs and chairlifts we’ll ride first, or where we’ll grab après afterwards.
 We get in our car on autopilot, so excited for what’s in store.
 But what if we didn’t take a car to get there – what if we considered an alternative mode of transportation to get us to the mountains?

 There are several Ikon Pass destinations that offer easy and convenient public transportation options.
 This will help you save energy for the mountain and reduce your carbon footprint.
 Take advantage of these transportation benefits and see how you can visit some of our top destinations – without driving your own wheels.

 Traveling to Solitude, Brighton, Snowbird and Alta